BAPostma/bapostma/_posts/2017-03-09-Microsoftie-switches-to-a-MacBook.md

 ---
-title: Microsoftie switches to a MacBook
+title: "Microsoftie switches to a MacBook"
+tags: apple mac osx windows
 ---

 ## Some background